hashbomb/Hashtiki/README.md

+> **Rarity is indicated by color. **
-> Rarity is divided by **color**.
-For example, the greater the value of `orange`, the greater the probability of occurrence.
-Conversely, the smaller the value is, the smaller the probability and the higher the rarity is.
+> Orange is the most common color among HashTikis; therefore, the greater the value of orange, the greater the probability of occurrence.
+Conversely, the smaller the value, the smaller the probability and the higher rarity.